October 7, 2014

 - Business Cards – It may be helpful to print business cards to present to employers.
 PMU Boiler CopyMaker can print business cards.
 Contact them for details on how they can help.

 - Prepare or order a professional name badge.
 Name badges can be ordered through the Agribusiness Club.
-If interested contact Any Oppy at email@example.com.
+More details will be provided in the fall.
+Contact Any Oppy at email@example.com.